alexisannerossi/id-htmlpolicy/draft-rossi-htmlpolicy-00.md

 * The RPC must consider both the probable longevity of wide support and the security implications for their implementation decisions.
 * The HTML must display adequately in at least one text-based browser.
 * The HTML document must be self-contained, without requiring external files for images, CSS, JavaScript, or the like.
-* HTML tags should rarely have attributes whose only purpose is to affect the rendered styling, and those should only be used if it is not possible to specify that styling in a CSS file.
+* HTML tags should rarely have attributes whose only purpose is to affect the rendered styling, and those should only be used if it is not possible to specify that styling in CSS.
 * JavaScript may be supported, but care should be taken to prevent any JavaScript that might alter the semantic content of the RFC.
 * All sections, subsections, figures, and paragraphs should have stable numbered link anchors that can be used to facilitate navigation to and sharing of specific content within the document.
 Both user-defined and auto-generated anchors must be supported and linkable.
 * The HTML should be as accessible as possible to people with visual disabilities, including those who have color blindness, those who need to scale or change fonts, and those who use screen reading software.
 This may include allowing easy local override of the default CSS formatting.
 This policy does not preclude the use of features that are not accessible, as long as those inaccessible features do not take the place of or hamper the usability of accessible features.
 The accessibility of the RFC's semantic content should be prioritized.
 The RPC will refer to the W3C Accessibility Guidelines {{WAI}} when making decisions regarding accessibility.